rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "Firebase in React Setup" "react-firebase-setup" %}}

-It's time to sign up for an account on the {{% a_blank "firebase website" "https://firebase.google.com/" %}}.
+It's time to sign up for an account on the {{% a_blank "Firebase website" "https://firebase.google.com/" %}}.
 After you have created an account, you should be able to create a new project that will be used for your application on their platform.
 You can give your project any name.
 Furthermore, you can run it on the free plan.

 {{% read_more "Tips to learn React + Redux" "https://www.robinwieruch.de/tips-to-learn-react-redux/" %}}